Gupi

-Spencer Anthony Hawk (born March 26, 1999), also known by their (Note: Gupi uses any pronouns.
-This article uses they/them pronouns for consistency.) stage name Gupi, is an American electronic musician.
+Spencer Anthony Hawk (born March 26, 1999), also known by their (Note: Gupi uses they/them pronouns) stage name Gupi, is an American electronic musician.
 Gupi is the child of skateboarder Tony Hawk.
-They are part of the musical duo Food House (stylized food house) alongside Fraxiom.
+They are part of the musical duo Food House (stylized in lowercase) alongside Fraxiom.

 Biography

 As a child, Hawk's mother encouraged them to learn the guitar, which started their interest in music.
 In school, they played in a rock band with several of their friends.
 When they discovered artists like Skrillex and Deadmau5, Hawk decided to pursue electronic music instead.
 They worked on electronic music throughout middle school and high school, and connected with other producers through SoundCloud.
 Hawk originally made music under the name W3N, but began releasing music as Gupi in 2016, when they were 17.
 It originally stood as an acronym for Guilty Until Proven Innocent.

 In 2018, Hawk released their second EP, All, through the record label RORA Team.
 Charli XCX heard their EP and asked them to do a session with her for her 2019 album, Charli.
 The work that they did was not released on her album, but Hawk had the opportunity to meet and work alongside A. G. Cook and Dylan Brady.
 In February 2020, Hawk released their debut album, None, through Dog Show Records, a record label owned by Brady.
 In October 2020, Hawk and Fraxiom released Food House under the Food House name, through the same label.
 This was followed up by the duo's sophomore album, Two House, in February 2025.

 Though their father is supportive of their work, Hawk says that they "[try] to make a very large point of not at all involving [their] dad" so that their accomplishments are considered to be their own.

 Hawk has a degree in electronic production at Berklee, from which they graduated in 2021.
-They are currently based in Philadelphia, Pennsylvania.
+They are currently based in New York City.